incodame/pavements/README.md

 - combining fragments of this graph to create a correct representation is subject to some contraints

-The goal of this foundation tool is to allow the creation of such a combined graph representation using a user friendly set of incremental commands.
+The goal of this foundation tool is to allow the creation of such a combined graph representation using a user friendly set of incremental commands, or a DSL defined in a pavements.yml file.

+The framework's user guide and examples is covered in this online [book](https://github.com/incodame/pavements/blob/master/doc/book.org)